-How do geomorphic processes affect Sitges?
+How do geomorphic processes affect your chosen coastal study area?

 Many Catalan beaches are losing their sand.
-Recent storms have revealed this problem and the long-term solution is a complex one involving a range of environmental, economic and social issues.
+The storms have starkly revealed this problem and the long-term solution is a complex one involving a range of environmental, economic and social issues.
 The estimated costs of to restore the damaged beaches and promenades are overshadowed by concerns regarding future sustainability, not just of the beaches, but of the coastal fringe in general and the tourist industry in particular.

-Both money and beach sediment are scarce resources in Catalunya, and conflict between competing resorts all looking to increase their tourism numbers may be difficult to reconcile.
+Both money and beach sediment are scarce resources in Catalunya, and conflict between competing resorts all looking to bolster their share of the tourist cake may be difficult to reconcile.

 A growing problem - Sea levels are rising.
 Maximum wave heights have been steadily increasing during the last decade.
 The best defense against coastal erosion and rising sea levels is the humble beach, cheaper than traditional hard engineering defences in both the short and long term.
+But the creation of sustainable artificial beaches is more complex than simply dumping sand or shingle on the shore and the organisation responsible for these operations estimates annual sand loss at 10% of the amount spread.

 Beach Nourishment - Beaches act as the natural sustainable defense system against coastal erosion.
+The secret to their success lies in the fact they can adapt their shape very quickly to changes in wave energy and dissipate this energy in minor adjustments of the position of each sand or shingle grain.
+The beach is therefore able to maintain itself in a dynamic equilibrium with its environment due to the mobility of its sediments.
 The beach tends to adopt different profiles according to the season.
 Sand lost during winter storms tends to be deposited offshore forming protective submarine banks, to be transported back on to the beach during low-energy summer sea conditions.
-Material is lost from the beach due to coastal currents but a constant source of new sediments is normally supplied from river deposition and coastal erosion.
-Otherwise, machines (see above) rebuild the beach at the end of the winter and in time for the summer beach season.
+Material is lost from the beach due to coastal currents (see below), but a constant source of new sediments is normally supplied from river deposition and coastal erosion.

-No LSD! - Alarmingly, the Catalan supply of sediment appears to be running out.
+No LSD! - Alarmingly, the Catalan supply appears to be running out.
 Rivers such as the Llobregat and Besòs now barely reach the sea due to water abstraction.
 Where they do, damming, reforestation and increasing urbanization upstream all act to reduce sediment input.
-Marinas, breakwaters and sea wall developments prevent the natural erosion of the coast and inhibit the transport of sediments in a southerly and south-westerly direction along the shore by coastal currents.
+Marina, breakwater and sea wall developments prevent the natural erosion of the coast and inhibit the transport of sediments in a southerly and south-westerly direction along the shore by coastal currents.
 The result is the same.
 The supply of sand is drying up, witnessed by several resorts including Sitges.